apiobuild/platform/content/blog/create-an-online-store-for-free.md

 In the [demo store](https://trampoline.apiobuild.com/router/chopin/store/page/google-oauth2%7C117090713962028193035/7a8c0376-0fd0-4093-894f-e6d0200444d4), we've configured one google sheet to be catalog and another one to store order.

 You can easily update products to the catalog on google sheet and the store will update in real-time.
-On the other side, when user submits an order, you will immediately see google sheet updated with order details.
+When user submits an order, you will immediately see google sheet updated with order details.
 [Check out the store yourself now](https://trampoline.apiobuild.com/router/chopin/store/page/google-oauth2%7C117090713962028193035/7a8c0376-0fd0-4093-894f-e6d0200444d4).

 <video width="100%" loop="true" autoplay="true" controls style="align: center">
 <source src="/video/gsheet-to-store.mp4" type="video/mp4" />